Gleyber Torres Player Props: Yankees vs. Mariners

 Gleyber Torres At The Plate

-- Torres is batting .265 with eight doubles, a triple, nine home runs and 25 walks.
+- Torres is hitting .268 with eight doubles, a triple, nine home runs and 25 walks.

-- Torres will look to extend his nine-game hitting streak.
-He's batting .273 over the course of his last outings.
+- Torres is batting .304 during his last outings and is on a 10-game hitting streak.

-- Torres has reached base via a hit in 39 games this year (of 54 played), and had multiple hits in 14 of those games.
+- Torres has picked up a hit in 72.7% of his 55 games this year, with more than one hit in 27.3% of them.

+- He has homered in eight games this year (14.5%), leaving the park in 3.8% of his chances at the plate.

-- Torres has had at least one RBI in 27.8% of his games this season (15 of 54), with more than one RBI eight times (14.8%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Torres has driven home a run in 15 games this season (27.3%), including more than one RBI in 14.5% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 28 games this year (51.9%), including multiple runs in seven games.
+- He has scored in 29 games this season (52.7%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.